Our approach to quality assurance and regulation

 Risk-based assessments and the 'Core Plus' model

 TEQSA’s approach to cyclical assessments of providers and courses of study is varied and tailored to the circumstances of the provider.
 The amount of evidence required, and the likely pathway that will be experienced by a provider through an assessment, are influenced by the status of the provider in the registration cycle.
 Factors taken into account can include whether the provider is a prospective provider seeking initial registration, or an established provider seeking re-registration or course (re)accreditation.

 Initial registration applications are assessed against all Standards in the HES Framework—so that TEQSA can ensure that new providers will be able to meet the Standards, notwithstanding the new provider’s absence of a higher education track record and a regulatory history with TEQSA at the time of its initial application.

 For established providers, application of TEQSA’s Core Plus model of assessment is a major practical manifestation of our risk-based approach, which aims to reduce administrative costs to providers in meeting our evidence requirements.
 Under this model, all applicants are required to submit a minimum set of evidence relating to an identified set of core Standards in the HES Framework (i.e. core evidence).
-These relate principally to governance, student performance and student experience.
-Some providers will be required to submit additional evidence (i.e. core plus) against other selected standards on a case-by-case basis, as determined by the provider’s risk profile, track record and demonstrated capacity for self-assurance.
-Providers assessed as presenting a high risk to students will be assessed against all relevant standards, except for those standards where the provider has recently demonstrated to TEQSA that the requirements of those standards are already met and will continue to be met.
+These relate principally to governance, internal quality assurance, student performance and student experience.
+Some providers will be required to submit additional evidence against other selected standards (i.e. core plus) on a case-by-case basis, as determined by the provider’s risk profile, track record and demonstrated capacity for self-assurance.

 Maintaining relationships with providers